jarvinenantti/python-interest-calculator-gui/README.md

 # python-interest-calculator-gui
-GUI of simple calculator for investment calculations
+GUI of simple tkinter-calculator for capital investment calculations

+Check validity of calculations, currently use with caution